 What is Train Door Plating?

 Train Door Plating or Door Plating is a very popular term among railfans is the process of sitting/standing by the door when a train is in motion.
-Though most people enjoy the wind in their head, we Indians seem to take it a few notches further.
+Though most people enjoy the wind in their heads, we Indians seem to take it a few notches further.
 We ride our bikes without helmets, we buy cars with sunroofs despite it being not suitable for our weather and we love to sit by the door on a moving train!

 There is something pure about looking at the world jip past you while the wind blows your hair.
 We have been doing it since the first train rolled off in 1853.
 Ever since that day, people have been sitting/standing by the door taking in the scenery of this great nation.